jvmvik/jspl/README.md

 ====

-An example of application is available under: sample/express/ it demonstrate the integration of this simple template engine with express.
+An example of application is available under: sample/express/ it shows the template engine in action with express.

-Gists
+Example of code: (GIST)
 ---
 Add variable
 ---